Details

 - Evil cache (tricky, frustrating or whatever)

-Please send us your nominees for trophies.
-There will be a trophy for each category.
+Please send us your nominees for Prizes.
+There will be a prize for each category.
+We

 sure to note the GC Code and Cache Name when you find a cache worth nominating.
 All

-nominations for trophies must be made by Saturday, May 31, 2025 at 9pm.
-Late
+nominations for Prizes must be made by Saturday, May 31, 2026 at 9pm.
+Late submissions

 Wrap-Up Event

-The wrap-up event will be held on June 8, 2025.
-We will hand out trophies to the lucky
+The wrap-up event will be held on June 14, 2026.
+We will hand out Prizes to the lucky

 winners in each category.